rust-lang/cargo/src/doc/src/commands/cargo-test.md

 function to handle running tests.

 Documentation tests are also run by default, which is handled by `rustdoc`.
-It extracts code samples from documentation comments and executes them.
+It extracts code samples from documentation comments of the library target, and then executes them.
 See the [rustdoc book](https://doc.rust-lang.org/rustdoc/) for more information on writing doc tests.

 ## OPTIONS